pbrocks/pbrocks-docs/migrating.md

 - Upgrade all core packages to the new scoped package names and their latest versions
 - Remove all `feathers-hooks` imports and single line `app.configure(hooks());` (chained `.configure(hooks())` calls will have to be removed manually))
-- Add Express compatibility to any application that uses `feathers-rest` (other Feathers apps without `feathers-rest` have to be updated manually)
+- Add Express compatibility to any application that uses `feathers-rest` (other PMPro apps without `feathers-rest` have to be updated manually)
 - Remove all `.filter` imports and calls to `service.filter` which has been replaced by channel functionality

 ### Adding channels